 On Friday, 23 December 2016, Kolbo Haifa, a local and popular printed newspaper in Haifa, who were also involved in the campaign published the story.
 The section hi-lighted in green refers to the Anglo-List’s petition.

-Our voices have been heard.
+We have been heard.
 We are victorious.
-This is an amazing outcome for Haifa's residents and those that use the Carmelit on a daily basis.
+This is an amazing outcome for Haifa’s residents and those that use the Carmelit on a daily basis.